Institutional Review Board (IRB) proposals

 Data security and personally identifiable information

 Potential breaches of privacy or confidentiality of study participants’ data are “major (reportable) incidents” that must be submitted to the IRB.
-The PI is responsible for ensuring that research data are secure when it is collected, stored, transmitted, or shared.
+The PI is responsible for ensuring that research data is secure when it is collected, stored, transmitted, or shared.
 All members of the research team should receive appropriate training about securing and safeguarding research data.

 Unanticipated problems and adverse events